pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details/README.md

                                 # Send a email notification to a list of user roles (role names) when the transition get's applied
                                 notifyRoles:          []

+                                # Define which channel notification should be sent to, possible values "mail" and "pimcore_notification", default value is "mail".
+                                channelType:

+                                    # Default:
+                                    - mail

                                 # Type of mail source.
                                 mailType:             template # One of "template"; "pimcore_document"